natcap/invest.users-guide/source/urban_nature_access.rst

 - [ ] Is there specific guidance for a poisson distribution's lambda parameter?
 - [ ] Could someone provide some specific guidance on how to select a decay function?
 - [ ] Verify units in outputs.
-- [ ] Revisit distinction between greenspace budget and greenspace supply/demand budget.
+- [ ] Revisit distinction between greenspace balance and greenspace supply/demand budget.

 Summary